- 128 credits

 Students must declare a major by mid-term of the spring semester of their sophomore year, but may do so earlier if they have a strong interest in a particular department.
 Students may change majors, but doing so late in an academic career is likely to present problems for graduating in eight semesters.

-All students who plan to meet this requirement in a language they have previously studied and that Rhodes offers must take the placement test in that language.
-For French, German, Russian, and Spanish, the online placement test is administered by the Department of Modern Languages and Literatures using WebCAPE, which can be found on the Modern Languages and Literature website.
-Students who have taken Chinese in high school should take a paper placement test on the designated dates indicated on the Welcome Week brochure or contact Prof. Han Li for more information.
+Students who choose to continue in a language they have previously studied, and that Rhodes offers, must take the placement test in that language.
+For French, German, Russian, and Spanish, the online placement test is administered by the Department of Modern Languages and Literatures using Emersion, which can be found on the Modern Languages and Literatures website.
+Students who have taken Chinese in high school will take a paper placement test on the designated dates indicated on the Welcome Week brochure or contact Professor Han Li for more information.

-If the online placement test indicates placement at the 102 or 201 level, the student should enroll in that course, and the F10 will be complete with the successful completion of the sequence through 201.
+The placement test will determine if the student should enroll in a 102 or 201 level language course.
+The F10 will fulfilled upon successful completion of a 201 level course.
 If the placement test indicates placement above 201, students must follow up during Welcome Week with an individual written exam and oral interview with one of the faculty in that language.
 Information about proficiency and placement interviews will be communicated with the Welcome Week materials.

-Students planning to fulfill the foreign language degree requirement in a new language (not previously studied in high school) should register for the 101 course in that language.
+Students planning to fulfill the foreign languages degree requirements in a new language (not previously studied in high school) should register for the 101 course in that language.
 No placement test is necessary.
 All first-year students should begin language study in the first semester if at all possible.